-- Lower Level: learn, understand, and recall chemistry concepts. - Lower Medium Level: apply the knowledge and concepts learned to solve simple problems. - Higher Medium Level: draw connections between concepts that is the ability to differentiate, organize, isolate, integrate and use the right critical thinking process and concepts to solve composite and challenging problems. - High Level: Analyze and evaluate each solved problem based on your knowledge of the chemical concepts this means understanding is key to learning and solving problems in chemistry.
+- Lower Level: learn, understand, and recall chemistry concepts. - Lower Medium Level: apply the knowledge and concepts learned to solve simple problems. - Higher Medium Level: draw connections between concepts that is the ability to differentiate, organize, isolate, integrate and use the right critical thinking processes and concepts to solve composite and challenging problems.

+• High Level: Analyze and evaluate each solved problem based on your knowledge of chemical concepts - this means understanding is key to learning and solving problems in chemistry.

 Once at the High Level of cognitive reasoning, I believe you would have gained a good understanding of the basic chemical principles used by chemist and scientist to investigate various chemical systems and understand how they work.
-Lastly, it is expected that a strong knowledge base from this course can help lower the learning curve for upper-level chemistry courses, so take learning seriously in this course.
+Lastly, a strong knowledge base from this course will prepare you for upper-level chemistry courses, so take learning of the course materials seriously.